ramigs/strapi-nuxt-article/strapi-nuxt.md

 We've used the `--quickstart` flag that installs Strapi with default settings.
-It also tells Strapi to use SQLite as the database engine and automatically run our application:
+It also tells Strapi to use SQLite as the database engine and automatically run our application.

 > In our installation, we used the default database, SQLite, because it doesn’t
 > require a dedicated database server.
 Instead, the database is just a single
 > file.
 For the sake of convenience, we'll be using it in this tutorial, but the
 > steps in this guide also apply to different database engines.

-After the installation, Strapi will automatically launch in your browser, asking you to create an administrator account.
+Once the installation is done, Strapi will automatically be launched in your browser, asking you to create an administrator account.

-To finish the setup and secure your app, go ahead and create the root admin user, by filling-in the necessary information:
+To finish the setup and secure your app, go ahead and create a root/admin user, by filling-in the necessary information:

 ![Strapi Admin](./strapi-nuxt-admin.png)